aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

     # in example.py:
     def fn():
-        f = "I'm fast"
+        f = "I'm a fast one."
-        d = "I'm derefed"
+        d = "I'm a deref."
         return g, f, d, lambda: d

 `f` is a local variable used only locally within `fn`.
 It's 'fast': it gets a numbered slot among the locals.

-`d` is similar, but it also appears in a nested subscope, the lambda expression.
-In the scope of `fn`, `d` is a 'deref' instead of fast.
-In the lambda-expression scope, `d` is also a *free variable*: a deref whose definition is at an enclosing scope.
-For code generation we need to know the free variables so that, when the time comes to create the lambda's function object, we'll pass it all the derefs it needs from outside.
-[XXX expand?]
+Once our `scope` determines this, our revised code generator can emit `LOAD_FAST` or `STORE_FAST` to access the variable at that known slot:

+    # in generate variable accesses v2:
+        def load(self, name):
+            access = self.scope.access(name)
+            if   access == 'fast':  return op.LOAD_FAST(self.varnames[name])
+            elif access == 'deref': return op.LOAD_DEREF(self.cell_index(name))
+            elif access == 'name':  return op.LOAD_NAME(self.names[name])
+            else: assert False

+        def store(self, name):
+            access = self.scope.access(name)
+            if   access == 'fast':  return op.STORE_FAST(self.varnames[name])
+            elif access == 'deref': return op.STORE_DEREF(self.cell_index(name))
+            elif access == 'name':  return op.STORE_NAME(self.names[name])
+            else: assert False

+        def cell_index(self, name):
+            return self.scope.derefvars.index(name)

+The 'deref' case is for variables like `d`, which is not global, yet 'less local' than `f` in that it's used from another scope, the lambda expression's. `d` gets a numbered slot among `fn`'s locals as well, but at runtime its slot will not simply hold `d`'s value: instead it holds a *cell* holding the value.
+It's roughly as if we'd written

+    # in example.py:
+    def fn():
+        f = "I'm a fast one."
+        d = Cell("I'm a deref.")
+        return g, f, d.cell_contents, lambda d=d: d.cell_contents

+    class Cell:
+        def __init__(self, value): self.cell_contents = value

+after which every variable is local or global, never nonlocal.
+Now with both `fn` and the lambda expression sharing a reference to `d`'s cell, any *assignment* to `d` will change the value they both see.

-'g' has no local definition, and in fact no global one we can see either.
-So it's neither fast nor deref.
+Back in our example, `g` has no local definition, and in fact no global one we can see either: `g` is neither fast nor deref.
 (CPython's compiler will generate different instructions for variables known to be global -- instructions like `LOAD_GLOBAL`---but our compiler won't.
 This should be an easy improvement to make.)

-A `class` scope doesn't get fast or deref variables---only its function-type subscopes do, such as its method definitions.
+Unlike a function scope, a class scope doesn't get fast or deref variables---only its function-type subscopes do, such as its method definitions.
 Nested classes are forbidden in this compiler, to avoid some of Python's dark corners.
 So are `del` statements and explicit `nonlocal` and `global` declarations.

-Scope analysis takes two subpasses:
+Analyzing the scopes in a module takes two passes:

     # in compile to code v2:
     def top_scope(t):